SamarthJain77/cryptonite_taskphase_samarth/Pondering_Paths.md

 3. **Identifying the Relative Path to the `run` Program**:
     - The challenge requires us to use explicit relative paths incorporating `.`.
-    - Since the `run` program is located in the `/challenge` directory, the relative path to the program is `./challenge/run`.
+    - Since the `run` program is located in the `challenge` directory, the relative path to the program is `./challenge/run`.

 4. **Running the Program Using the Relative Path**:
     - I executed the `run` program using the identified relative path.